UPPMAX/bianca_workshops/docs/beginner/modules.md

     - How can one run different versions of the same software on a same computer?
     - How can we have users use different versions of the same software?

-    - What is the UPPMAX software module system?
+    Feedback:

-    - What is a module?
+    - What is a software module?
-    - Has anyone already used the UPPMAX module system?
+    - Why does Bianca use software modules?

 ## Why use the module system?